 Which of these applies depends on whether you used your home as self-employed (this includes being a business partner) or an employee (or director):

 If you used any part of your home exclusively for business, the gain relating to that part must be worked out separately from the rest of the property.

 Any reasonable method of doing this is acceptable.
 Usually, you can split the gain according to the area of your home used for business and, if it wasn’t used for business for the entire period you owned it, the amount of time for which it was used.

 The part of the increase in value that was due to you converting your home space into an office doesn’t qualify for a tax relief called Principal Private Residence Relief.

 Directors and employees paying for a home office

 If you use part of your property for any purpose other than as your home, e.g. for your business or and/or during employment, HMRC can reduce the PPR (by a ‘just and reasonable’ amount) you’re entitled to claim against the total gain made from selling your home.

 It’s worth bearing in mind that different building types can be more likely to attract capital gains tax.
 A brand-new bricks and mortar garden office including mod cons will devalue far slower than an upgraded potting shed.

-Will I have to pay business rates?
+Will I have to pay business rates for my home office?

 This depends.
 If you’re unsure, it’s best to check the government guidance on business rates for working from home.